-In 1845, a German physicist, Gustav Kirchhoff developed a pair of laws that deal with the conservation of current and energy within electrical circuits.
+In 1845, a German physicist, Gustav Kirchhoff, developed a pair of laws that deal with the conservation of current and energy within electrical circuits.
 These two laws are commonly known as Kirchhoff’s Voltage and Current Law.
-These laws help in calculating the electrical resistance of a complex network or impedance in case of AC and the current flow in different streams of the network.
+These laws help calculate the electrical resistance of a complex network or impedance in the case of AC and the current flow in different network streams.
 In the next section, let us look at what these laws state.

-- Kirchhoff’s Current Law goes by several names as Kirchhoff’s First Law and Kirchhoff’s Junction Rule.
-According to the Junction rule, in a circuit, the total of the currents in a junction is equal to the sum of currents outside the junction.
+- Kirchhoff’s Current Law goes by several names: Kirchhoff’s First Law and Kirchhoff’s Junction Rule.
+According to the Junction rule, the total of the currents in a junction is equal to the sum of currents outside the junction in a circuit.

-- Kirchhoff’s Voltage Law goes by several names as Kirchhoff’s Second Law and Kirchhoff’s Loop Rule.
+- Kirchhoff’s Voltage Law goes by several names: Kirchhoff’s Second Law and Kirchhoff’s Loop Rule.
 According to the loop rule, the sum of the voltages around the closed loop is equal to null.

 Kirchhoff’s First Law or Kirchhoff’s Current Law

 Put differently, the algebraic sum of every current entering and leaving the node has to be null.
-This property of Kirchhoff law is commonly called as Conservation of charge wherein, I(exit) + I(enter) = 0.
+This property of Kirchhoff law is commonly called conservation of charge, wherein I(exit) + I(enter) = 0.

 Read More: Kirchhoff’s First Law

 In the above figure, the currents I1, I2 and I3 entering the node is considered positive, likewise, the currents I4 and I5 exiting the nodes is considered negative in values.
 This can be expressed in the form of an equation:

 I1 + I2 + I3 – I4 – I5 = 0

-The term Node refers to a junction or a connection of two or more current-carrying routes like cables and other components.
-Kirchhoff’s current law can also be applied to analyze parallel circuits.
+A node refers to a junction connecting two or more current-carrying routes like cables and other components.
+Kirchhoff’s current law can also be applied to analyse parallel circuits.

 Kirchhoff’s Second Law or Kirchhoff’s Voltage Law